Masters2020/Ivette_2021/README.md

 GloVe embeddings can be found here: https://nlp.stanford.edu/projects/glove/

-All the files needed to execute these steps can be found in this github repository.
+All files needed to execute these steps can be found in this github repository.